brianr747/platform/README.md

 within pandas already.
 Instead, the effort is getting everything wrapped into a high productivity environment.

 Plans.txt has some thoughts on my plans for this project.

+EarlyAdopters.txt has some comments aimed at anyone who wants to use this package.